christopherdeutsch/devbox/README.md

 This cookbook is designed to set up a development workstation or virtual machine in one step, using chef-zero.
-This isn't necessarily something you would use on a day-to-day basis (see: test kitchen, chef server, etc. etc.).
+This isn't necessarily something you would use on a day-to-day basis (see: test kitchen, chef server, etc.).

-It's also an exercise to get me back into chef after a long break.
-And do something weird :)

 ## Supported Platforms

 * Debian 8.5

+## Prerequisites

+The following packages are required to bootstrap:

+* ruby
+* rake
+* git
+* sudo

 ## Instructions

 1. Download via `git clone https://github.com/christopherdeutsch/devbox.git`
-2. Edit any defaults you like in `zero.json` or `attributes/default.rb`
+2. Edit the defaults in `zero.json` if you like JSON, or `attributes/default.rb` if you are lazy like me
 3. Run `rake bootstrap`

 You can also run rake steps individually.
 See `rake -T` for a complete list.